 - Models for estimating the impact of fishing on ecosystems

 DTU Aqua develops models for estimating the condition of fish stocks and key factors impacting them, including the impact of fishing on ecosystems.
 We evaluate and develop sustainable management options for e.g. mixed fisheries, i.e. fishing for several species and stocks simultaneously.
-We also develop models for evaluating closed fishing areas under spatial planning and various methods for minimising fish discards.
+We also develop models for evaluating closed fishing areas under spatial planning and various methods for minimizing fish discards.
 Moreover, we develop a tool for calculating the energy consumption and the CO2 emissions of individual vessels within different types of fishing.
-This will facilitate the development of management strategies that can help optimise the fuel consumption of the fishing industry.
+This will facilitate the development of management strategies that can help optimize the fuel consumption of the fishing industry.

 - Indicators for the condition of and pressures on fish stocks and fisheries

-Why do we do research into Fisheries Management?
+Why do we do research into fisheries management?

 But how do the different methods available to the fisheries management authorities work and how can we evaluate the effects of different methods?
 And how do they work when several methods are applied simultaneously?
 The research carried out by DTU Aqua helps to clarify this.